ibnu009/RollingGloryLintConvention/README.md

   class ProductService{} // singular instead of plural
 ~~~
 #### 2. Correct service file name
-The file name for models must end with _model.dart
+The file name for services must end with service.dart
 ~~~dart
 //DO
   gift_services.dart